FrankMerriman/AutoKim/README.md

 1. Set URL in `history.txt` to episode of show you want to start watching
 2. From within the project directory, run: `python autokim.py`

+Episodes will fullscreen and play automatically.

+## Known issues
-*Note: Doesn't support auto-switching seasons.*
+- Doesn't support auto-switching seasons.
+- Script can't interact with `Hserver` video stream in event of fallback event from `Oserver`